BartlomiejSadza/BartlomiejSadza/README.md

-- 👋 Hi, I’m Bartlomiej Sadza
+👋 Hi, I’m Bartlomiej Sadza

-- 👀 I’m interested in ~ belles lettres, football and tenis & also programming of course!
+👀 Interests: Belles lettres, football, tennis, and programming of course!

-- 🌱 I’m currently learning ~ Fullstack Development (.js as it's best)
+🌱 Currently Learning: Fullstack Development (JavaScript as it's best!)

-- 🎓 I’m studying at AGH University of Science and Technology in Krakow
+🎓 Education: Studying at AGH University of Science and Technology in Krakow

-- 📫 How to reach me ~ bartlomiej.sadza@icloud.com
+📫 Contact: bartlomiej.sadza@icloud.com

-- ⚡ Fun fact: while I'm coding, I usually sit on a rehabilitation ball (I don't have any flaws).
+⚡ Fun Fact: While coding, I usually sit on a rehabilitation ball (I don’t have any flaws).
 I recommend it!